solliancenet/dp-203-v2/labs/10/README.md

     ) T
     ```

-### Improve further the table structure with partitioning
+### Task 4: Improve further the table structure with partitioning

 Table partitions enable you to divide your data into smaller groups of data.
 Partitioning can benefit data maintenance and query performance.
 Whether it benefits both or just one is dependent on how data is loaded and whether the same column can be used for both purposes, since partitioning can only be done on one column.